SimpleITK/SimpleITKLuaRock/README.md

 Written by David T. Chen from the National Library of Medicine, dchen@mail.nih.gov.
 It is covered by the Apache License, Version 2.0:

 http://www.apache.org/licenses/LICENSE-2.0

-SimpleITK is a simplified layer on top of the Insight Segmentation and Registration Toolkit (ITK).

-Be warned that building SimpleITK requires a fairly powerful, multicore machine.
-This SimpleITK rockspec uses luarock's "cmake" build type.
-Therefore it will only build on Linux or Mac OS X systems.

 For more information about SimpleITK, visit http://simpleitk.org